Library Cards & Materials

 Charges for interlibrary loan items are determined by the lending Library.
 If the charges are not known at the time a patron wishes to settle their account, a minimum $50 item replacement and overdue fee is levied.

-Patrons may return Lake Geneva Public Library items at other SHARE consortium libraries (Kenosha, Racine, Rock, and Walworth County public libraries).
+Patrons may return Lake Geneva Public Library books, DVDs, audiobooks, and music CDs at other SHARE consortium libraries (Kenosha, Racine, Rock, and Walworth County public libraries).
 If items are returned to a Library outside of the SHARE consortium, lost fees may be applied until/unless the items are checked in at the Lake Geneva Public Library.

 Patrons are responsible for keeping accounts current for home and email address, phone number, and any other contact information.
 Patrons may check the status of their account of checkouts, holds, and bills by logging into their account status in the SHARE catalog.
 Patrons may also call the Circulation Services desk for account information and renewals during the hours the Library is open.